 US snubbed Russian opposition pleas for help

-“[WikiLeaks] documents show frustration on the part of these groups with the new Obama foreign policy – the “reset,” he said.
+John Laughland, director of studies at the Institute of Democracy and Cooperation, believes that the parliamentary opposition in Russia does not have enough support in the country and that is why they are seeking help elsewhere.“[WikiLeaks] documents show frustration on the part of these groups with the new Obama foreign policy – the “reset,” he said.
 “These opposition leaders and NGO leaders are going to the Americans and saying that they don’t feel the denunciation is active enough.
 They are the ones asking for more and the Americans, in these documents at least, are being slightly reserved and saying that in fact they are already doing as much as they can.”

-“You look at that opposition and you seem to think, ‘what do they stand for?’
+Investigative journalist Webster Tarpley believes that the Russian opposition needs to retool, to get some actual positive ideas, and not simply be the “long arm” of a foreign power.“You look at that opposition and you seem to think, ‘what do they stand for?’
 They seem to be a group of people who are only united by their hatred of Prime Minister Putin.
 ‘De-Putinization’ is the only thing they have to offer.
 They seem to wait around for murders to occur and then blame it on Putin – a kind of knee-jerk reaction,” he said.
 “I don’t see an economic program, I don’t see anything constructive, I don’t see anything that could help the future of a great nation.
 So therefore I don’t see why people would be interested.”